SacredGhost/SPMAutoSplitter/README.md

 <br />
 If your key is not on this list and you would like it added, please let me know or input a github issue. <br />
 <br />
-You can now change if you want to split in each Pit% room
+You can also set which extra splits to use in all runs, including if you want to split in each Pit% room.

 ### Credits
 SeekyCt - For all of the reverse engineering of SPM, helping this process greatly <br />